 Newspapers: Students receiving daily newspapers (hometown, Financial Times, etc.), should collect their mail daily.
 Since mailboxes are of limited size, the post office can place only two days' worth of newspapers in any mailbox.
 On the third day and until the box is emptied, uncollected newspapers will be recycled and not delivered to the student's mailbox.

-Summer: Before each summer, ALL students must:
+Summer: Before each summer, ALL students must do one of the following:

 - Fill out a forwarding card to have mail forwarded home; or - Fill out a card to have mail continue to be placed in their College mailbox.